Rent is up by 15% in some cities: Here’s where it’s worse - NewsBreak

 While rent in many of the largest metros has risen relatively as much as the national average, some have been hit harder than others.

 Among those is the Miami-Fort Lauderdale-West Palm Beach, Fla., area, where rent has spiked by more than 57% since March 2020, Realtor.com’s report shows.
 Hardly any other market was hit as hard.
-Two other Florida markets — Orlando-Kissimmee-Sanford and Tampa-St. Petersburg-Clearwater — saw the closest rates of change in the average rent price at 35% and 31%, respectively.Toyota recalls 460,000 vehicles over stability control issue
+Two other Florida markets — Orlando-Kissimmee-Sanford and Tampa-St. Petersburg-Clearwater — saw the closest rates of change in the average rent price at 35% and 31%, respectively.Demand, short supply driving up prices of existing and new KC homes

 Despite having the greatest year-over-year change in rent, none of the above have the highest overall median rent.
 That title belongs, unsurprisingly, to a metro in another sunny state: California.